We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-There are times when you may want to opt to see a dermatologist about your skin care needs.
-If your acne is painful or seems to be getting worse, it’s always a good idea to see a doctor.
+There are times when you may want to reach out to a dermatologist about your skin care needs.
+If your acne is painful or seems to be getting worse, it’s always a good idea to contact a doctor.

-If you’re experiencing the following symptoms, it’s also wise to see a dermatologist who will help you get to the root of the issue:
+If you’re experiencing the following symptoms, it’s also wise to connect with a dermatologist who will help you get to the root of the issue:

 - a burning sensation

 Toner is the skin care step that comes directly after cleansing.
-It’s a liquid product that can be applied with the hands or a cotton pad or sprayed directly using a spray bottle.
+It’s a liquid product you can apply with your hands or a cotton pad or spray directly using a spray bottle.

-Toner can help remove grime or makeup that’s left over after cleaning, and it can also neutralize the skin’s pH, which may change due to a cleanser use.
+Toner can help remove grime or makeup that’s left over after cleaning.
+It can also neutralize the skin’s pH, which may change due to cleanser use.

 There are plenty of easy DIY toners you can make at home.
 Just remember to store them in the refrigerator and throw them away after 2 to 3 days, as DIY options have no preservatives.